 Survivors of sexual violence may wish to change housing arrangements to avoid contact with the person who abused, stalked or harassed them.
 If the incident(s) of sexual violence took place in the survivor’s room or home, moving may alleviate symptoms of trauma related to the violence, such as difficulty sleeping, flashbacks, nightmares or generally feeling fearful or unsafe.

 While room changes can be requested through the Undergraduate Housing Office or the Department of Graduate Housing, we strongly recommended that the survivor talk to a CARE advocate confidentially so s/he can work with these offices on her/his behalf.
 CARE advocates can help circumvent the usual limits that are placed on students seeking to change housing.

 The Illinois Safe Homes Act (pdf) gives sexual violence survivors the right to end leases early or change apartment locks.
 For assistance with these procedures, the survivor should contact the Evanston Police Department Victim Advocates, or talk to a CARE advocate who will work with EPD on her/his behalf.

 On campus emergency housing may be available to students on a limited basis.
-To inquire about this option, the survivor should talk her/his Area Coordinator, or talk to a CARE advocate to coordinate this procedure on her/his behalf.
+To inquire about this option, the survivor should talk her/his Residence Director, or talk to a CARE advocate to coordinate this procedure on her/his behalf.